krissrex/capra-e2e-testing-kotlin-backend-course/README.md

 ![component architecture](component-architecture.drawio.svg)

-You can see that the 5 responsibilities also require 4 external systems (queue, database, topic), and it provides a service for external users (REST-API).
+You can see that the 5 responsibilities also require 4 external systems (queue, payments, database, topic), and it provides a service for external users (REST-API).

-We need end-to-end tests to have *some* confidence that our backend works with these external systems.
+We need an end-to-end tests to have *some* confidence that our backend works with these external systems.
 Mocking them in tests will not be good enough.

 (For *real confidence*, you can go even further and create **system tests**, where you inject data into a real, deployed